Most websites consist of at least two tightly coupled components. One runs in the browser, and the other runs on a web server.

 Kweb runs on Kotlin, an excellent modern programming language that is rapidly growing in popularity.
-Kotlin is now Google’s recommended language for Android development, while also being popular for backend architectures (where it’s often used as a drop-in replacement for Java).
+Kotlin is now Google’s recommended language for Android development.
+According to Github, Kotlin was the fastest growing programming language of 2018.

 How does it work?¶

 Kweb is a self-contained Kotlin library that can be added easily to new or existing projects.
 When Kweb receives a HTTP request it responds with a small HTML file including optimized instructions for building the page, and a client which connects back to the web server via a WebSocket.
 The client then waits and listens for instructions from the server.